If you’ve ever wondered if there was anything that could help you overcome social anxiety, here is my own story of how hypnosis helped me.

 That moment wasn’t just emotional—it was a turning point.

-That session was the first of a few, and over time, something inside me began to reconfigure.
-My relationship with visibility changed.
-I started speaking up at work.
-I engaged with new people more easily.
-Even being on camera—something I used to dread—began to feel like an extension of who I was, not a test I had to pass.
+Over time, something inside me began to reconfigure.
+My relationship with visibility shifted.
+I started speaking up at work and engaging with new people more easily.
+Even being on camera—something I used to dread—began to feel like an extension of who I was rather than a test I had to pass.

 And I know I’m not alone in this, many other professionals suffer from social anxiety.